Home » Nourishing Recipes » DIY - Make Your Own » Healthy Oil Free Granola Recipe: Oven or Dehydrator Method

 Pour the granola onto the dehydrator trays, spreading it out thinly and evenly.

-Place mixture in the dehydrator at 120°F for 24-48 hours, and until golden brown.
+Place mixture in the dehydrator at 120°F for 24-48 hours, or until golden brown.

 Once done, pull the dehydrator sheets out of the dehydrator, and allow the granola to cool slightly.